certat/tuency-docs/docs/02_concept.md

 The Constituency Portal introduces several concepts that might not be immediately clear.

-## Organization
+## organisation

-An organization represents a company or another type of entity that can own network assets or have contact data.
-Organizations must belong to one or more tenants and can include sub-organizations to reflect their internal structure.
+An organisation represents a company or another type of entity that can own network assets or have contact data. organisations must belong to one or more tenants and can include sub-organisations to reflect their internal structure.

 ## Privilege Levels

 ### orgadmin

-An Organization Administrator (orgadmin) is the primary role within Tuency.
-If invited to manage an organization's data, you will assume this role.
+An organisation Administrator (orgadmin) is the primary role within Tuency.
+If invited to manage an organisation's data, you will assume this role.
 As an orgadmin, you are associated with a specific company within the context of your role.
 If you're associated with multiple companies, you will use the _Switch Node_ feature to select which company you wish to manage at any given time.

-As an orgadmin, you can within your organization:
+As an orgadmin, you can within your organisation:

 1. View and request claims for network assets (netobjects).
-2. View, create, and edit sub-organizations.
+2. View, create, and edit sub-organisations.
-3. Invite new administrators to the organization and its sub-organizations.
+3. Invite new administrators to the organisation and its sub-organisations.
-4. Manage the assignments of orgadmins to sub-organizations.
+4. Manage the assignments of orgadmins to sub-organisations.
 5. View, edit, and delete contact information.

 ### tenantadmin